awesomemotive/google-analytics-for-wordpress/readme.txt

 * Bugfixes
 	* [Fixes a bug](https://github.com/markoheijnen/grunt-glotpress/pull/14) in the grunt task we use for downloading translations from GlotPress, which caused the translations to no longer be loaded.
-	* Fixes a bug where the links to our submenu pages were broken in case of another locale than `en_US` being set.
+	* Fixes a bug where the links to our submenu pages were broken in case of a locale other than `en_US` being set.

 = 5.3 =